mui/material-ui/docs/src/pages/css-in-js/advanced/advanced-de.md

 - development: `.AppBar-root`
 - production: `.AppBar-root`

-⚠️ **Be cautious when using `dangerouslyUseGlobalCSS`.** We provide this option as an escape hatch for prototyping.
-Relying on it for code running in production has the following implications:
+⚠️ **Be cautious when using `dangerouslyUseGlobalCSS`.** Relying on it for code running in production has the following implications:

+- It's harder to keep track of `classes` API changes between major releases.
 - Global CSS is inherently fragile.
-People use strict methodologies like [BEM](http://getbem.com/introduction/) to workaround the issue.
-- It's harder to keep track of `classes` API changes.

 ⚠️ When using `dangerouslyUseGlobalCSS` standalone (without Material-UI), you should name your style sheets using the `options` parameter: